 The fair-haired, tanned lady jolted awake, her instincts telling her something was amiss.
 She was certain she had woken earlier than usual; her alarm had not gone off, and the room was shrouded in darkness.
 The first faint hints of dawn began to seep through the sliver in her bedroom curtains, and their light held an unfamiliar, unsettling quality.

 Something wasn’t right.
 It was that feeling you get when you wake up from an unnerving dream, only to realise a few moments later that everything is okay, you are safe, and the world is as it should be.
 But only this time it wasn’t.
-She wrapped her sheet around her, suddenly feeling freezing cold, the coolest she had been since moving from Alaska where the winters had been incredibly harsh.
+She clutched the sheet around her, suddenly aware of an icy chill seeping into her bones.
+It was the coldest she had felt since her days in Alaska where the winters had been incredibly harsh.

-It was snowing; snowing in Death Valley, one of the hottest places on the planet.
+It was snowing in Death Valley - one of the hottest places on the planet.